hugocxl/software-design-essentials/03_design-principles/01_KISS.md

 # KISS (Keep It Simple, Stupid) Principle

+> “Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” — Martin Fowler

 The KISS principle is a design guideline that states that **simplicity is key to writing good code**.
 The acronym **KISS** stands for "Keep It Simple, Stupid," and it emphasizes the importance of avoiding overly complex solutions, and